otahi/pacproxy/README.md

 ## Usage

+    $ bundle exec pacproxy

+or

+    $ bundle exec pacproxy -c pacproxy.yml

+or

     $ bundle exec pacproxy -P proxy.pac -p 3128

 or

     $ bundle exec pacproxy -P http://sample.org/proxy.pac -p 3128

+## Configuration

+You can configure pacproxy by a file which you specified with `-c` option.
+The default configuration file is `pacproxy.yml` in the current working directory.

+Configurable items:
+- daemonize
+- port
+- pac file
+- general log
+- access log

 ## Installation